blue0x1/xpath/README.md

 # XPath - Advanced XPath Injection Scanner

-Coded by Chokri Hammedi (blue0x1).
+Coded by Chokri Hammedi (blue0x1). <br>
-Licensed under the MIT License.
+Licensed under the MIT License. <br>
-Legal use only: use on systems you own or have explicit permission to test.
+Legal use only: use on systems you own or have explicit permission to test. <br>

 A fast, multi-technique XPath injection vulnerability scanner written in Nim.
 Zero external dependencies beyond the Nim standard library.